Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Sunday's total is 8.9 points lower than the two team's combined 53.4 points per game average.
+- The two teams combine to average 53.4 points per game, 8.9 more than the total in this contest.

-- These two squads combine to allow 42.8 points per game, 1.7 fewer than this contest's over/under.
+- These two squads combine to surrender 42.8 points per game, 1.7 fewer than this contest's over/under.

 - The 44.7 PPG average total in Saints games this season is 0.2 points more than this game's over/under.